Feng Shui Protection

 Here’s something to try, designed to attract helpful friends.
-Put the telephone in the northeast area of your home, office, or desk, as this direction relates to helpful people and mentors.
-It would help if the telephone were of a metallic colour, such as gray; metal is the element of the northeast.
+Put the telephone in the northeast area of your home, office, or desk, as this directly relates to helping people and mentors.
+It would help if the telephone were of metallic color, such as gray; metal is the element of the northeast.
 If you are eager to increase a bond with your partner, hang a happy photograph of you both together in the southwest area of your home.
 The southwest direction relates to romantic happiness.

 Protection from Poverty